 Every candidate for the M.S. in Exceptional Student Education (M.S. in ESE) and the M.S. in Teaching English to Speakers of Other Languages (M.S. in TESOL) is three years from the date of admission for the anticipated degree.
-A one-year extension may be obtained upon the approval of the Provost.
+Each master's or graduate certificate student must earn a degree within a maximum timeframe that does not exceed 200% of the normal time to complete the degree, measured by all his/her attempted credit hours at the University.
+A one-year extension may be obtained upon the approval of the Chancellor.
 Under no circumstances will a degree extension petition of more than one year be granted.